“The art of living is to die young as late as possible.”

 You can also use Facebook LIVE video!
 Record events in real-time.
 It's easy and fun!
-To make them the best...
+For the best reach and best audience:

-- Tell people when you're going to broadcast live ahead of time.
+- Tell people ahead of time when you're going to broadcast live.

 - Go live when you have a strong connection.